This post contains affiliate links.

 7- Set High Expectations For Your Students

-Setting high expectations for your students means helping them to believe becoming smart is possible with daily classroom interactions.
+Setting high expectations for your students means helping them to believe becoming smart is possible through daily classroom interactions.
 A teacher’s communication can either boost or break down a student’s motivation and confidence.

 In this book, Jon Saphier presents vivid examples of how deliberate choices of teacher language can encourage and motivate students (particularly the low-confidence, low-performing students) to do their best and get all our students.